vmware-archive/kube-prod-runtime/docs/migration-guides/prometheus-migration.md

 This process has been designed and tested to ensure the shortest possible downtime when migrating to the new StatefulSet by having two Prometheus instances running at the same time.
 These instances will be modified to include a sidecar container that will deploy an *rsync* client and server with access to the Prometheus data volume in order to move a Prometheus TSDB snapshot from one pod to another.

-Before starting the migration is recommended to get familiarized with the concepts of TSDB and Write-Ahead-Log (WAL) file.
-See the following links for more information about it:
+Before starting the migration it is recommended to get familiar with the concepts of TSDB and Write-Ahead-Log (WAL) file.
+See the following links for more information:

 * [Prometheus TSDB](https://prometheus.io/docs/prometheus/latest/storage/)

 * [Write-Ahead-Log file](https://github.com/prometheus/tsdb/blob/master/docs/format/wal.md)

-As Prometheus doesn’t include yet a *flush* method to dump the WAL file that is being written into a snapshot with a block format that doesn’t overlap time ranges (see [this issue](https://github.com/prometheus/tsdb/issues/346) for more context) it is necessary to sync with the Prometheus TSDB compaction times, in order to ensure a minimal data loss (less than 5 minutes).
+As Prometheus doesn’t yet include a *flush* method to dump the WAL file that is being written into a snapshot with a block format that doesn’t overlap time ranges (see [this issue](https://github.com/prometheus/tsdb/issues/346) for more context) it is necessary to sync with the Prometheus TSDB compaction times in order to ensure minimal data loss (less than 5 minutes).

 These are the steps required to perform this migration:

-* Deploy an rsync server-side container (acting as the rsync server) in your current Prometheus deployment
+* Deploy an *rsync* server-side container in your current Prometheus deployment
-* Modify the `kubeprod-manifest.jsonnet` file to add another sidecar rsync container (acting as a client)
+* Modify the `kubeprod-manifest.jsonnet` file to add another sidecar *rsync* container (acting as a client)
 * Sync with the compaction times of the Prometheus database
 * Create a TSDB snapshot and restore it in the new deployment
 * Check next TSDB compacts

-## Step 1: Deploy the sidecar rsync server-side container
+## Step 1: Deploy the sidecar *rsync* server-side container

 In order to access the Prometheus TSDB snapshots using *rsnyc*, it will be necessary to deploy an *rsync* server with a minimal configuration.